Owner’s Representative Construction ServicesProject Oversight through MI Construction inSites (MICI)

 At times, we perform schedule and progress audits and will review progress payments.
 We do not typically have a full-time presence on site.

-Contract structure and risk transfer are very important in the U.S. MI will help review and will work with your council to develop contracts that best protect your interests.
+Contract structure and risk transfer are very important in the U.S. MICI will help review and will work with your council to develop contracts that best protect your interests.
 Additionally, insurance and lien rights differ in the U.S. and from state to state.
-MI has experience managing these requirements and processes and can help reduce risk.
+MICI has experience managing these requirements and processes and can help reduce risk.